-Note: Some of the links included below are affiliate links (this cost you nothing at all extra.
+Note: Some of the links included below are affiliate links (this costs you nothing at all extra.
 We may though receive a small commission of any sales from the seller).

 Website Development & Blogging Tools

-Bluehost: For hosting & a Free domain a company we have often used are Bluehost.
+Bluehost: For hosting & a Free domain, a company we have often used are Bluehost.
 We love this website and blog hosting provider for three main reasons.
-Bluehost i) Is a cheap hosting company but who provide hosting for thousands of bloggers and thus are developed to provide and support small business owners and bloggers. ii) Bluehost offers a free domain and, importantly, make connecting the domain and hosting really very easy (see our guide on starting your own blog here). iii) Bluehost, from our own experience, offer very good support and are quick to respond and for us.
+Bluehost i) Is a cheap hosting company but who provide hosting for thousands of bloggers and thus are developed to provide and support small business owners and bloggers. ii) Bluehost offers a free domain and, importantly, make connecting the domain and hosting really very easy (see our guide on starting your own blog here). iii) Bluehost, from our own experience, offer very good support and are quick to respond.
 Overall Bluehost is a great affordable option for hosting your website.

 Logitech C920 HD Webcam: This is a webcam that is extremely good because it is portable (fantastic if you want to make YouTube and training videos on the go) and the quality is outstanding.
 This camera sits on the top of your laptop (very easy to set-up) and you get HD quality recordings that you would expect to pay a significant amount more money for.
 I absolutely love it.
 It also provides a wide-angle picture and it is also easy to travel with.
 Buy the Logitech C920 HD webcam here.